tahoe-lafs/tahoe-lafs/docs/configuration.rst

 Backwards Compatibility Files
 =============================

-Tahoe releases before 1.3.0 had no 'tahoe.cfg' file, and used distinct files for each item listed below.
+Tahoe-LAFS releases before 1.3.0 had no 'tahoe.cfg' file, and used distinct files for each item listed below.
 For each configuration knob, if the distinct file exists, it will take precedence over the corresponding item in tahoe.cfg.